header-image

 Click here to compare and contrast their AHT prediction performances.

-To estimate the probability of AHT after abuse evaluation, PediBIRN investigators derived the "PediBIRN-7" — an evidence-based tool that incorporates the (positive or negative) predictive contributions of patients’ completed skeletal surveys and retinal exams.9 The PediBIRN-7's patient-specific estimates of AHT probability and likelihood ratios can be downloaded here.
+To estimate the probability of AHT after abuse evaluation, PediBIRN investigators derived and validated the "PediBIRN-7"—an evidence-based tool that incorporates the (positive or negative) predictive contributions of patients’ completed skeletal surveys and retinal exams.9,10 The PediBIRN-7's patient-specific estimates of AHT probability and likelihood ratios can be downloaded here.
 Download pdf document (Abusive Head Trauma probability and likelihood ratios.

 Selected References: